cchannon/PowerFXPlugin/README.md

 # PowerFX Plugins

 This repo seeks to demonstrate a viable use of PowerFX as a low-code tool for authoring custom logic to execute in Dataverse Plugin Context.
-There are many business cases that requre plugin execution as opposed tolow-code alternatives--such as the need to inject logic into unattended events--and this repo demonstrates an approach to using PowerFX to support those cases.
+There are many business cases that requre plugin execution as opposed to low-code alternatives--such as the need to inject logic into unattended events--and this repo demonstrates an approach to using PowerFX to support those cases.

 ## Contents